Zenilogix-Carl/magnetics/README.md

 # Magnetics
-This repo contains a C# class library for calculating the field around a magnet.
+This repo contains a C# class library for calculating the magnetic flux density (measured in Tesla) and magnetic field intensity (measured in Henry or A/m) field vectors at any point around a magnet.
 It is an unfinished work, and currently only models rectangular magnets.

 ## Background
 I wanted to design a sensor which could measure the rotation (angular position) as one part of an assembly is rotated within another.